deso-protocol/docs/devs/exchange-listing-api.md

     ```
 * We pipe the command into “python -m json.tool” so that it will “pretty print” but that you can delete this if you don’t have Python installed.

 _**Note: This API is strictly for use by exchanges.
-The bitclout.com nodes use a different API that never receives your seed phrase, and your seed phrase never leaves your browser.
+The DeSo nodes use a different API that never receives your seed phrase, and your seed phrase never leaves your browser.
 In contrast, exchanges are typically custodial and so some of these endpoints manipulate seeds on behalf of users.**_

 ### Check Balance of DeSo Public Key